-There is a long list of things in life that we prefer to leave in the hands of professionals, even if we admit we are in love with that thing.
-Consider watching sports.
-It’s much easier to tune in from your armchair.
 Or better yet – what about making that golden-brown liquid, that glorious nectar of life that we all know and love – coffee?
 What if you want to take your immense love and respect for that bean-based beverage and start doing it yourself?
 You know you’re madly in love, but can you open a coffee shop with no experience?

-While experience is clearly a plus, it is indeed possible to open a coffee shop with little to no prior experience.
+While experience is a plus, it is indeed possible to open a coffee shop with little to no prior experience.
 You can make up for your lack of experience in other ways, such as partnering with someone (or a team) that has the necessary experience or skills, starting small and simple, or considering an educational investment to get you up to speed during startup.

-If you are serious about starting your own coffee shop with no experience, diving into the details of these three potential routes might help you gain confidence in your decision.
+If you are serious about starting your coffee shop with no experience, diving into the details of these three potential routes might help you gain confidence in your decision.
 Just like any business, problem-solving is a crucial trait that can make or break your coffee shop.
-Experience is an added benefit, but your success hinges on your ability to use the available option to solve this shortage.

 Basic Business Needs for Starting A Coffee Shop

-Before we dive into the three options to consider for starting a coffee shop with no experience, it’s important to understand the basic needs for starting an effective business.
+Before we dive into the three options to consider for starting a coffee shop with no experience, it’s important to understand the basic needs of starting an effective business.
 Comprehension of these variables can significantly increase your chance for success and outweigh the lack of experience you may have.

 Ability to Meet a Need in a New or Intriguing Way

-When you start your own coffee shop, you have to consider that there are only so many customers out there.
+When you start your coffee shop, you have to consider that there are only so many customers out there.
 Your shop needs to either spark the interest of new customers or motivate existing customers to spend their money on you instead of their previous options.
 At the end of the day, you either have to create a new customer or steal a customer from competitors.

 Differentiating your product in some way is the primary way to gain new customers.
 Maybe you serve only organic and fair-trade coffee beans, and that was not previously available in your area.
 Perhaps your neighborhood has a high Nicaraguan population, and you can cater to their needs by buying only Nicaraguan beans and using that as your theme.
-Whatever the case, identifying the customer’s needs and delivering a solution is a far more important variable than prior experience.

 High Level of Interest in Coffee